taariq/scan-files-to-serenai-micropayments/README.md

 This codebase is designed to be forked and customized:

-1. **Different Documents**: Replace Epstein Files with any PDFs/images
+1. **Different Documents**: Use any PDFs/images you want to scan and query
 2. **Custom Schema**: Modify [scripts/schema.sql](scripts/schema.sql) for your data model
 3. **Query Tools**: Add custom MCP tools in [mcp-server/src/tools/](mcp-server/src/tools/)
 4. **Web UI**: Build custom interfaces in [web/](web/) using SolidJS